addyosmani/backbone-fundamentals/chapters/11-bbb.md

 To get started we're going to install Grunt-BBB, which will include Backbone Boilerplate and any third-party dependencies it might need such as the Grunt build tool.

-We can install Grunt-bBB via NPM by running:
+We can install Grunt-BBB via NPM by running:

 ```shell
 npm install -g bbb